What Time is Camp?

 Where Can I See Photos of Camp?

-We upload photos nightly during your child’s camp week.
-You will receive an email with the instructions on how to access camp photos.
+We upload photos nightly, beginning on Monday evening, during your child’s camp week.
+You will receive an email update with the instructions on how to access camp photos on Monday evening.

 Camp Preparation Checklist

 Camp Ho Mita Koda – The Way Camp Should Be

 FOUR WEEKS BEFORE CAMP

 – Complete Required Forms for your Camper.
 All of the forms need to completed before your child starts camp and are available on your online account.
 Once you have logged in to your account the forms are listed under Forms and Documents.
 All required forms need to be completed even if your child is a returning camper.
 We need the most recent information to help provide the best camp experience for your child.

 TWO WEEKS BEFORE CAMP

 – Label all of your child’s belongings.
 Labeling your child’s belongings is the best way to prevent items from being lost.

 – Remind your child about Camper Conduct expectations.
 We know you will support them as they get excited about their summer camp experience.